mcstep/euc/README.md

 The installed server is provisioned by the same script that is used to provision production and staging servers so the environment is nearly identical.
 The project working dir is mirrored to `/app`.

-### Services

-The environment is configured to forward port 3000 from Docker host machine to application container.
-Rails however start development server that listens only to local connections.
-To make it accessible to you this is how it should be started:

-    rails s -b 0.0.0.0

-After that it can be accessed at `http://localhost:3000` (run `boot2docker ip` to get host ip and use it instead of localhost if you are not running Linux.

 ### Getting Started

 This project defines 4 groups: **development**, **test**, **staging**, and **production**.